qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/layout/box.rst

   * Property to reverse children ordering (starting from last to first)
   * Vertical (HBox) resp. horizontal (VBox) children stretching (respecting size hints)

+.. _pages/layout/box#description:

 Description
 -----------

 Both box layouts lay out their children one after the other.
 This description will discuss the horizontal box layout.
 Everything said about the horizontal box layout applies equally to the vertical box layout just with a vertical orientation.

-In addition to the child widget's own preferred width the width of a child can also be defined as :doc:`percent <pages/ui_layouting#percent>` values.
+In addition to the child widget's own preferred width the width of a child can also be defined as :ref:`percent <pages/ui_layouting#percent>` values.
 The percent value is relative to the inner width of the parent widget without any spacings.
 This means a horizontal box layout with two children of width ``50%`` and with a spacing will fit exactly in the parent.

 The horizontal box layout tries to stretch all children vertically to the height of the box layout.
 This can be supressed by setting the child property `|allowGrowY <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.core.LayoutItem~setAllowGrowY>`_ to false.
 If a child is smaller than the layout and cannot be stretched it will be aligned according to its `alignY <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.core.LayoutItem~setAlignY>`_ value.
 The `alignX <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.layout.HBox~setAlignX>`_ property of the layout itself defines the horizontal alignment of all the children as a whole.